 And Then It’s Spring by Julie Fogliano, illustrated by Erin E. Stead — Similar to The Carrot Seed, this is a story of belief and perseverance.
 Accompanied by Stead’s delightfully detailed illustrations (if you’ve never read A Sick Day for Amos McGee, check out my Instagram review here and then get your hands on that gem!), Fogliano tells a tender story of a boy waiting, waiting, and waiting some more for his seeds to sprout.
 Can it get any better than a sign saying, “please do not stomp here — there are seeds and they are trying”?
 Ages 4-7.

-Florette by Anna Walker — I recommended this one earlier this year — you can read my full review here.
+Florette by Anna Walker — You can read my full review here.
 Florette is similar in many ways to The Curious Garden; like Liam, Mae finds a way to create a flourishing garden in the midst of an otherwise drab city.
 And these illustrations are beautiful!
 Ages 4-8.

 Kate, Who Tamed the Wind by Liz Garton Scanlon, illustrated by Lee White — At its surface, this is a sweet story of friendship and kind gestures, accompanied by soft watercolor and ink illustrations.
 On a deeper level, Scanlon tells a story of the importance of conserving trees because of their important effects on everything around them.
 Be sure to check out the “More About Marvelous Trees” page at the end!
 Ages 4-8.